Sometimes two halves don’t make a whole.

 Jeff Daggett’s job as a “special officer” did not last long.
-In 1909 he was on duty at Douglass Park (named for African-American social reformer Frederick Douglass), Fort Worth’s only park set aside for African Americans.
+In 1909 he was on duty at Douglas Park (named for—but often misspelled—African-American social reformer Frederick Douglass), Fort Worth’s first park for African Americans.

 Daggett attempted to arrest two white men.
 They beat him up.
 Then two white police officers arrived to arrest special officer Daggett.
 He resisted.
 They beat him up.
-Map shows Douglass Park east of North Main in the “Trinity River Bottoms.”
-(From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)
+Map shows Douglas Park east of North Main in the “Trinity River Bottoms.”

 Although newspapers referred to Jeff as “Daggett,” he occasionally went by his mother’s surname.
 In the 1900 census and 1905 city directory he was listed as “Smith.”
 City directories identified African Americans with a “(c)” for “colored” until 1924.

 In the 1910 census Jeff was listed as “Daggett alias Smith.”

 Chambers Avenue is east of downtown (where the Butler Place apartments are today) in what was then the African-American “downtown.”